Ruth Law Oliver: Involvement in World War I (1917–1918)

-After the United States entered World War I in April 1917, she campaigned unsuccessfully for women to be allowed to fly military aircraft.
-Stung by her rejection, she wrote an article entitled "Let Women Fly!" in the magazine Air Travel, where she argued that success in aviation should prove a woman's fitness for work in that field.
+After the United States entered World War I in April 1917, she campaigned unsuccessfully for women to be allowed to fly military aircraft, even petitioning President Wilson directly.
+Her specific application was for a commission in the United States Army Signal Corps.
+Stung by her rejection, she wrote an article entitled "Let Women Fly!" in the magazine Air Travel, where she argued that her success in aviation should prove a woman's fitness for work in the field.

+Despite not being allowed to fly military aircraft, Law did use her flight skills to contribute to the war effort.
+During exhibitions, she threw flyers from her airplane to raise money for Liberty Loan drives and the Red Cross, as well as encouraging enlistment.
+To improve success, she was even given permission by the U.S. government to wear the Army's aviation uniform in 1917.